Greece Golden Visa vs Portugal Golden Visa – Full Comparison 2026

 Portugal Golden Visa 🇵🇹

-Golden Visa holders have the same Schengen rights as Greece.
+Portuguese Golden visa holders have the same visa-free Schengen access as Greek residents.

 Family Inclusion

-Both programs include: spouse, children (Greece: under 21; Portugal: up to 26 if studying), parents of both spouses.
-Portugal is more flexible for older dependent children.
+Both programs include: spouse, children (Greece: under 21; Portugal: up to 26 if studying), parents of both spouses

 Real Estate Options